celupa/political_engagement_research/README.md

 ## Rationale
 Understanding the variables that make a person politically engaged is valuable for a society and its members.

-Whether we are aware of it or not, we are political creatures, living in a political world.
+Whether we are aware of it or not, we are political creatures living in a political world.
 By means of a simplified example, both voting and asking for a piece of bread at the table rely on political undertones.
 Both actions involve one's relationship with their past, their rapport to the current world and shape their future interactions.

-Among other valuable things, political apathy may result in losing our voice to the table and the tools to direct our life to clearer shores.
+Among other valuable things, political apathy may result in losing the tools useful in nudging one's life in a more fulfilling direction (economic, social...).

 Understanding political profiles is the first step in a comprehensive process that would help us to:
 * **Inform** about the consequences of political apathy